 The acronym SMART stands for Specific, Measurable, Attainable, Relevant, and Timely.
-These guidelines provide a framework for setting goals that will help you achieve your desired results.
+These guidelines provide a framework for setting goals like OKR (Objectives and key results) that will help you achieve your desired results.

 A SMART Goals is one that is time-bound, specific, measurable, and aligned with your core values.
 It may be difficult to achieve, but the desire to reach it will free you from the fear of failure.

 It can also help you find your path to self-discovery, by empowering you to reach outcomes you may have never thought possible.